woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 ## Template Structure

-WooCommerce template files contain the **markup** and **template structure** for **the frontend and the HTML emails** of your store.
+WooCommerce template files contain the **markup** and **template structure** for **frontend and HTML emails** of your store.
 If some structural change in HTML is necessary, you should override a template.

-When you open these files, you will notice they all contain **hooks** that allow you to add or move content without needing to edit the template files themselves.
+When you open these files, you will notice they all contain **hooks** that allow you to add/move content without needing to edit template files themselves.
 This method protects against upgrade issues, as the template files can be left completely untouched.

 Template files can be found within the `**/woocommerce/templates/**` directory.

 ### How to Edit Files

 Edit files in an **upgrade-safe way** using *overrides*.
-Copy them into a directory within your theme named `/woocommerce`, keeping the same file structure but removing the `/templates/` subdirectory.
+Copy it into a directory within your theme named `/woocommerce` keeping the same file structure but removing the `/templates/`subdirectory.

-Example: To override the admin order notification, copy `wp-content/plugins/woocommerce/templates/emails/admin-new-order.php` to `wp-content/themes/yourtheme/woocommerce/emails/admin-new-order.php`.
+Example: To override the admin order notification, copy: `wp-content/plugins/woocommerce/templates/emails/admin-new-order.php` to `wp-content/themes/yourtheme/woocommerce/emails/admin-new-order.php`

 The copied file will now override the WooCommerce default template file.

-**Warning:** Do not delete any WooCommerce hooks when overriding a template.
+**Warning:** Do not delete any of WooCommerce hooks when overriding a template.
 This would prevent plugins hooking in to add content.

-**Warning:** Do not edit these files within the core plugin itselfe as they are overwritten during the upgrade process and any customizations will be lost.
+**Warning:** Do not edit these files within the core plugin itself as they are overwritten during the upgrade process and any customizations will be lost.

 ## CSS Structure